ome/omero-documentation/tutorial/insight-scripts.rst

 Publishing Options
 ------------------

 The publishing button allows you make movies or create various views of your images for publishing.
-To find out more about the publishing scripts, go to :ref:`rst_tutorial_insight-export-figures`.
+To find out more about the publishing scripts, go to :ref:`tutorial/insight-export-figures`.

 .. figure:: ../images/insight-scripting-2options.png
    :align: center